SoftUni-Internal/interactive-content/EN/00-Encapsulation/00-Lesson-Introduction.md

 **3. Validation**

-- How to validate our object data
+- How to validate object data

 **4. Mutable and Immutable Objects**

 - What is the difference between mutable and immutable objects

-- Distinguishing between the two
+- Distinguishing between them

 **5. The `final` keyword**

-- Uses of the `final` keyword
+- Definition and use cases

 [/slide]